ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 # GWF: Estimating upstream emissions (Category U)
 Read the TCS overview of <a class="text-inherit hover:text-inherit hover:opacity-80" href="/categories/upstream">upstream emissions</a> for a primer on this category.

-When attemping to estimate Green Web Foundation's digital upstream emissions, we describe the approach used and why for each sub-category.
+The approach used and why for each sub-category in upstream emissions:

 - [Software](#software)
 - [Employee Hardware](#employee-hardware)